 Intelligent profiling and data-driven management

-- Data centralization (CRM, analytics, social listening…),
+- Data centralization across CRM, analytics, and social listening

-- Scoring and segmentation tools,
+- Scoring and segmentation to prioritize

-- Human interpretation of signals.
+- Human interpretation of what the signals actually mean in context

 Context is key